bdberm/tracks/README.md

 ## Overview

 Tracks is a lightweight MVC framework built in Ruby.
-It utilizes the [RACK webserver interface](https://github.com/rack/rack) to respond to HTTP requests and with responses that render HTML templates populated by model data to the user.
+It utilizes the [RACK webserver interface](https://github.com/rack/rack) to respond to HTTP requests with responses that render HTML templates populated by model data to the user.

 ## Features